ovh/docs/pages/platform/databases/databases_05_automated_backups/guide.en-ca.md

 > [!warning]
 >
 > Starting March 6th 2023, on top of on-site backups, free of charge off-site backups are being made available progressively.
 Until total completion of this rollout, please rely exclusively on the on-site backups for recovery procedures.
-See the table bellow to know the concerned engines.
+See the concerned engines in the table below.
 >

 Engine | Backup Method(s) | Location(s) | Frequency | RPO | Encrypted